Annual

 To raise awareness of these priority sectors and their career opportunities, we created informative posters highlighting the industries, skills required, and potential career paths.
 By identifying and promoting these priority sectors, we are helping to ensure that our workforce development efforts align with the needs of local businesses and industries, fostering economic growth and prosperity.

-We are excited about the opportunities to expand our reach and impact further.
+We are excited about the opportunities to further expand our reach and impact.
 Our commitment to providing exceptional services to jobseekers and employers remains unwavering.
 We will continue to focus on our SMARTIE goals, strengthen our partnerships, and adapt to the evolving needs of our community.
 By working together, we can create a brighter future for all.

 Rebecca Evans